domiwk/didots/README.md

 For example to run DiDOTS trained on synthetic datasets built with Mistral run `/recipes/distill_llm_BART_Mistral_7B.sh`

-You can change parameters inside the bash file to run different systems.
+You can change parameters inside the bash file to run different systems. (e.g  set PATH_PREFIX to your working dir)

 Some bash files are already prepared for